 Biological assets are measured at fair value less the estimated costs to sell.
+This is a translation from Bulgarian of the Consolidated financial statements of Sopharma Group.
+In case of divergence Bulgarian text should prevail.
 The fair value of biological assets is determined on the basis of their present location and condition based on a price quoted in an active market or other alternative sources of current prices.
 Gain or loss on initial recognition of a biological asset at fair value less estimated costs to sell and changes in fair value less estimated costs to sell is recognised in the consolidated statement of comprehensive income (within profit or loss for the year) in the period in which it arises and is presented in 'other operating income/(losses), net'.
 When the fair value of a biological asset cannot be reliably measured, it is measured at cost less accumulated depreciation or impairment losses.
 Subsequently, when the fair value of this biological asset becomes reliably measurable, the Group changes its approach and switches to measuring the asset at fair value less the estimated costs to sell.